-Through COSIA, some university faculty have become knowledgeable and practiced in learning theory (both informal and formal) to such an extent that they have been invited to participate in inter-departmental work that in turn increases the potential for additional funding opportunities.
-For example, one university scientist was incorporated into a GK-12 project, due to his experience with the COSIA pedagogy, which was more aligned the inquiry-based pedagogy and the learning cycle.
-In fact, the GK-12 grant project managers declined working with the university's graduate school of education (GSE), in favor of working with this COSIA scientist because they believed his teaching style (which involved inquiry-based activities that exposed participants to the learning cycle and appropriate pedagogy) was more appropriate than what the GSE had proposed (which involved lectures about pedagogy for fellows and teachers).
+Through COSIA, some university scientists have become knowledgeable and practiced in learning theory (both informal and formal) to such an extent that they have been invited to participate in inter-departmental work that in turn increases the potential for additional funding opportunities.
+For example, one COSIA partnership was incorporated into two GK-12 projects at the university, due to their experience with the COSIA pedagogy, which was more aligned with inquiry-based pedagogy and the learning cycle than what the university's school of education was going to offer.
+In fact, the GK-12 grant project managers declined working with the university's graduate school of education (GSE), in favor of working with this COSIA partnership because they believed their teaching style (which involved inquiry-based activities that exposed participants to the learning cycle and appropriate pedagogy) was more appropriate than what the GSE had proposed (which involved lectures about pedagogy for fellows and teachers).

 Participation in COSIA has also created increased opportunities for departments such as Earth Science, Environmental Systems, Media, etc. to collaborate on providing new course opportunities and inter-disciplinary programs for students.
-One university scientist described increased inter-departmental interaction: